mmierswa/qa-behave-poc/README.md

-#Behave POC
+# Behave POC

-##Installation
+## Installation

 1. Install **Python**
   * This example should run with either Python 2 or 3, but I used 3
-  * [Here](http://docs.python-guide.org/en/latest/starting/install3/osx/) is a good example of installing Pythong 3 on OSX
+  * [Here](http://docs.python-guide.org/en/latest/starting/install3/osx/) is a good example of installing Python 3 on OSX
 2. Install **Behave**
   * Open Terminal, run `pip install behave`
 3. Install **selenium** for Python